Fact or Fiction?

 It’s true – alcohol does affect each person differently.

-Whether you’re male or female also has an effect, women have less body water and so tend to get drunk faster than men.
+Whether the person is male or female also has an effect, women have less body water and so tend to get drunk faster than men.

 Alcoholic drinks contain the same amount of alcohol

 False!
-You can’t tell by the look or smell of a drink how much alcohol is in it
+It isn’t possible to tell by the look or smell of a drink how much alcohol is in it

 In the UK, drinks are measured in units are the official measurement of alcohol in the UK.

 Some strong beers contain nearly 3 units per pint rather than the 2 units found in ordinary strength lager.
 The measures may vary too (a ‘double’ vodka will have double the units), while a large glass of wine (175ml) can be over 2 units.
-It’s also impossible to tell how much alcohol is in cocktails, unless you’ve mixed them yourself.
+It’s also impossible to tell how much alcohol is in cocktails, unless someone has mixed the drink themself.

-Many alcoholic drinks containers now contain unit information on the back label, helping you keep track. (put in icons of unit drinks that Robina has done)
+Many alcoholic drinks containers now contain unit information on the back label, making it easier to keep track. (put in icons of unit drinks that Robina has done)